Feed Evivo once a day, every day.

 Learn more about what matters when choosing a probiotic for baby, and how Evivo works.

-Evivo is safe to store at room temperature.
-You may notice that our packaging mentions placing Evivo in the freezer.
-But because each sachet is now specially designed to protect against temperature fluctuations, air, moisture, and light, Evivo can now be stored on the counter or in the pantry.
+Powder: Because each sachet is now specially designed to protect against temperature fluctuations, air, moisture, and light, Evivo can now be stored on the counter or in the pantry and does not require freezer storage.

 Babies take time to adapt to changes in their microbiomes, especially when introducing new products or transitioning from one probiotic to another.
 During this period, it is normal for their digestive systems to undergo changes — Evivo is filling their belly with good bacteria.